varya/bem-articles-tmp/start-from-project-stub.en.md

     </html>

 This markup requires CSS rules to be described.
-Or, saying the same in BEM terms, you have to implement the `layout` block in CSS.
+Or, saying the same in BEM terms, you have to implement `layout` block in CSS.

 ## Creating a new block
 You need to use `bem create` to get a new block file for the technology